reframejs/reframe/docs/usage-manual.md

         {plugin: HapiServeBrowserAssets},
         {plugin: HapiServerRendering},
     ]);

+    server.route({
+        method: 'GET',
+        path:'/custom-route',
+        handler: function (request, h) {
+            return 'This is a custom route.
+This could for example be an API endpoint.'
         }
+    });

+    await server.start();
+    console.log(`Server running at ${server.info.uri}`);
+})();
 ~~~

-That way, we can create the hapi server ourselves and configure it as we wish.
+That way, we can create the hapi server ourselves, add routes to it, and configure it as we wish.

-You can also customize the Reframe hapi plugins,
+Reframe's server is fully customaziable, and
-and you can use Reframe with another server framework such as Express.
+can be used with another server framework such as Express.
-The Customization Manual elaborates on these possibilities.
+The Customization Manual elaborates on such possibilities.